seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 **THERSITES**
 Thou grumblest and railest every hour on Achilles,
 and thou art as full of envy at his greatness as
-Cerberus is at Proserpine’s beauty, ay, that thou
+Cerberus is at Proserpine's beauty, ay, that thou
 barkest at him.

 **AJAX**